blbadger/blbadger.github.io/gpu-server.md

 ![server]({{https://blbadger.github.io}}/server_setup/full_nvidiasmi.jpg)

 And with that everything is installed!
 We have an impressive 500 teraflops of matmult performance for ~650$ worth of GPUs.
 It is worth noting that watt-for-watt the V100's performance is practically identical to the A100, which has a TDP of 400W (30% more than the V100), but is typically perhaps 45% faster for real workloads.
-Not bad for

 While performing these tests, I noticed that my test PSU (a Dell z1100p) tended to modulate its fans in response to current draw (which is good) but that the PSU tended to be rather warm when the system itself was powered down (bad).
 Because of this (and because I accidentally stripped a pin during a de-solder process of one of the PSUs) I switched my original plan to instead use a similar PSU but with breakout boards.

 The PSUs are two Dell l1100e-s1 modules with adjustable breakout boards from ebay.
-There is some voltage drop from the breakout board output to the server power socket, but it is fairly minimal (12.05v -> 11.95v) and both PSUs are recruited during heavy workloads.
+There is some voltage drop from the breakout board output to the server power socket, but both PSUs are recruited during heavy workloads.

 ![server]({{https://blbadger.github.io}}/server_setup/final_psu.jpg)